tylertitsworth/5th-age-srd/Classes/Rogue.md

 Effect: Until the end of the battle (or five minutes out of combat if you don’t stray too far), you become invisible until you attack or move to a location that isn’t nearby.
 Others see the smoke, but only you can remain unseen within it.

-Champion Feat Smoke bomb is no longer daily; it’s recharge 16+ after battle.
+Champion Feat Smoke bomb is no longer full recovery; it’s recharge 16+ after battle.

 Epic Feat You can hurl your smoke bomb at a nearby ally so they get the benefit instead of you.